Let’s All Hold Hands and Admit: Red Wine Will Not Meaningfully Boost the Health of Your Heart

 Second, red wine is regularly on the menu across a few cultures that are also known for their general heart health and longevity.
 In the “Blue Zone” (aka an area of the world where life expectancy and healthspan are much longer than typical) of Sardinia, Italy, it’s a common daily practice to enjoy Mediterranean fare alongside a glass or two of red wine.
 Blue Zones expert Dan Buettner claims the practice can “quadruple the flavonoid or antioxidant absorption [of the meal] and lower cortisol levels.”
 Shapiro also mentions the so-called French paradox2, or “the observation of the French population, with a diet high in saturated fat and moderate consumption of red wine yet lower incidences of heart disease.”

 Older studies starting back in the late 1970s3 have also linked moderate red wine and/or alcohol consumption4 with potential heart health benefits.
 As recently as 2019, a review of studies published in the journal Molecules found that based on the existing evidence, “a moderate intake of red wine may produce cardioprotective effects.”
-However, many of these studies were observational, meaning that they were drawing associations rather than conclusively establishing cause and effect, and some of them are only on very small numbers of people—meaning that more research is required to understand why these potential benefits happen and if they are universal.
+However, many of these studies were observational, meaning that they were drawing associations rather than conclusively establishing cause and effect, and some of them are only on very small numbers of people—meaning that more research and additional studies that are designed to establish cause and effect are required to understand why these potential benefits happen and if they are universal.

 The false promise of red wine’s health benefits